dvdmtw98/notes/My Vault/Cloud Service Providers/Azure/Azure Storage Services/Blob Storage Security.md

 ### Data at Rest

 Data at rest is protected using Storage Service Encryption (SSE) which uses a 256 bit AES   Algorithm to encrypt and decrypt the data automatically
-The disk images (VDH) used by VMs can be encrypted using Azure Disk Encryption
-Bit locker to encrypt Windows Images and dm-crypt for Linux Images

 ### Data in Transit